Hungry Happenings

 • Be sure to set cheese knives, small tongs, and small spoons next to the board along with appetizer plates and napkins.

-• Many people might feel awkward just grabbing things with their hands, so serving utensils are a must!
+• Many people might feel awkward just grabbing things with their hands, so serving utensils is a must!

 • I could not have a party without my tongs.
 Seriously, they are the best investment you can make if you like to host parties.
 Not only can party guests easily grab what they want off a charcuterie board, but they can also hold onto the wedge of cheese with the tongs so they can easily cut off a wedge to place on their plates.